makeitlabs/authbackend/README.md

 ## Other Housekeeping

-You will want to run `nightly.py` on some nightly cron job.
-It will:
+There are several scripts that need to be added as cron jobs to do things like:

 * Snapshot the database
 * Handle payment and waiver updates
 * Get snapshots of ACL lists - send messages to slack groups of changes since prior run
 * Back all snaps up to Amazon

-To help restore backups - you can use the `restore.py` helper script
+* Node monitoring
+* Covosk Compliance

 For an example crontab - see `crontab.txt`

+# Backups

+Backups should be run with `nightly.py` script in cron file To help restore backups - you can use the `restore.py` helper script

 # Update/Deploy